Avicii786/Modern-App-Api-Dev/README.md

 For AWS Educate Account you will need a email address issued by an educational institute or university.

+Now you can create virtual VISA Debit card through [NayaPay App](https://www.nayapay.com/) which can be used to create AWS/GCP/Azure account.
+This is good NEWS For those students who find it difficult to create physical VISA/Master Card from Banks; this is a great option to avail.

 Before we get started please Review the concepts proposed by [MACH Alliance](https://machalliance.org/).